 3- He pays attention to detail.
 When he finds a particularly dirty spot, he focuses on getting it clean before moving on.

 4- He’s flexible and never complains.
-He automatically adjusts from my parquet floor to my raised area rug, to the ceramic kitchen tile to the tessellated tiling in the bathroom, even sucks the lint out of my high loop chenille bath mat (he moves it around a bit, but I don’t mind).
+He automatically adjusts from my parquet floor to my raised area rug (giving me robot-level rug stain removal without any hassles), to the ceramic kitchen tile to the tessellated tiling in the bathroom, even sucks the lint out of my high loop chenille bath mat (he moves it around a bit, but I don’t mind).

 5- He doesn’t get tired.
 Roomba cleans my entire apartment — living room/bedroom, kitchen, bathroom, hallway — all on one charge.